SciTools/cartopy/docs/source/matplotlib/gridliner.rst

-The following example makes use of many of the features of the Gridliner class to produce customized gridlines and tick labels:
+The following contrived example makes use of many of the features of the Gridliner class to produce customized gridlines and tick labels:

 .. plot::
     :include-source: